lm-webui/lm-webui/docs/features.md

 ## Models and providers

-LM-WebUI separates model providers from local runtimes.
-A provider is the interface used to communicate with a model; a runtime is the local software that executes or exposes models.
+LM-WebUI separates model providers from inference engines.
+A provider is the interface used to communicate with a model; an inference engine is the local software that executes models (e.g. llama.cpp for GGUF, mlx-lm for MLX), and a workflow runtime (ComfyUI) executes image-generation models.

 ### Supported provider integrations